Chaclacayo: History

 During the colonial era (17th-18th centuries), the corregimiento De la Buena Muerte executed its functions from Chaclacayo.
 It was then that began the formation of the nine estates that, with the passing of time, would originate the district.

 Geography

 Chaclacayo is located in the valley of the Rímac River that runs from the Peruvian Andes to the Pacific Ocean.
 Its weather is typical of the Coastal Andes: During summertime (from December to February) it is warm and sometimes rainy; the rest of the year it is usually sunny, with average temperatures between 14 and 20 °C. The coldest months are June and July, when temperatures can drop to 12 °C.

 Name

 The name is derived from an Aymara word that means "at the foot of the carrizo".
 Carrizo is a plant that grows by the Rimac's riverside.

 Main attractions

 Places to visit in Chaclacayo are the Parque Central, the central park of the district.
-Around the park there are other landmarks: a well-known bakery, an Evangelical church, a bazaar, La Oficina de Robin a popular bar, and the Chaclacayo District Council.
+Around the park there are other landmarks: a well-known bakery, an Evangelical church, a bazaar, and the Chaclacayo District Council.